AAMCgenomics/gencom/README.md

 # gencom
-Scripts for generation of a consensus genome annotation and associated plots
+Scripts for generation of a consensus genome, annotation and associated plots

-The code contained within this repository is used for the analysis of illumina reads for SARS-CoV-2 and other viruses the apropiate reference, and bed files are included in the data file, currently just the SARS-CoV-2 data was uploaded.
+The code contained within this repository is used for the analysis of illumina reads for SARS-CoV-2 and other viruses after the apropiate reference, and bed files are included in the data file, currently just the SARS-CoV-2 data was uploaded.

-All suggestions are welcome, actually I am not a coder by formation but for need, so i'm pretty sure is not the prettiest one written.
+All suggestions are welcome, actually I am not a coder by formation but for need, so i'm pretty sure these scripts are not the prettiest ones wrote.

 Please submit an issue with any requests.